Bad Girls Don't Cry: Plot

-Arrived at their destination, however, the group decides not to continue in the fight and to spend the evening together.
-After a passage in a bar, the six pass through the Caracalla area again where they meet Nicoletta: having found that she does not have the money and that Anna and Supplizia have abandoned her, they let off steam by throwing waste and water from certain vases on her flowers.
-Continuing in the evening, they donate blood in a mobile center and then all together go to Achilles' house to refresh themselves.
-The latter seems to show a certain sexual ambiguity, only hinted at previously in the caresses made to a boy in the meadow where the group had to fight, while Ruggero makes the "acquaintance" of Laura, a pretty blonde who at first passes herself off as the sister of Achille and then reveals that he works in the service of the rich home.
+Once there, the group decides not to fight and to spend the evening together instead.
+After a stop at a bar they pass through the Caracalla district again and meet Nicoletta.
+Finding that she has no money and that Anna and Supplizia have abandoned her, they take it out on her by dumping rubbish and water from flower vases over her.
+Later they donate blood at a mobile centre and then go to Achille’s house to freshen up.
+Achille shows a hinted sexual ambiguity, already suggested by the way he had caressed a boy in the meadow where the fight was supposed to take place.
+Ruggero, meanwhile, makes the acquaintance of Laura, a pretty blonde who first pretends to be Achille’s sister and then admits she works as a servant in the rich household.

-Gino "calls to order" the other two, escaping after having stolen a wallet but, at the time of the division, intends to keep all the money, about 100,000 lire.
-For his part, Ruggero would like to bring back the stolen goods so as not to jeopardize the possibility of seeing Laura again.
-While Ruggero and Gino are fighting, Scintillone drives off in a taxi after taking possession of the wallet.
-Arrived in Torpignattara to look for Rossana, a girl courted in the past, he learns that now she too leads her life, encouraged by her boyfriend Eliseo, and finds her in a dance hall: Eliseo is there too, but the girl gets rid of her to go out. with Scintillone.
-They will go to an elegant restaurant near the Rupe Tarpea where, however, Scintillone will first be hunted in memory of certain precedents and then handed over to the police.
+Gino “calls the others to order,” slips away after stealing a wallet, and, when it comes time to divide the take, means to keep all of it—about 100,000 lire.
+Ruggero wants to return the stolen goods so as not to ruin any chance of seeing Laura again.
+While Ruggero and Gino fight, Scintillone drives off in a taxi with the wallet.
+In Torpignattara he looks for Rossana, a girl he once courted, and learns that she too now lives by her wits, encouraged by her boyfriend Eliseo.
+He finds her in a dance hall.
+Eliseo is there as well, but she ditches him to leave with Scintillone.
+They go to an elegant restaurant near the Tarpeian Rock; Scintillone is first thrown out because of his past record and then handed over to the police.

-Rossana collects the money left by Scintillone, but Ruggero comes to her and forces her to give him her swag, then invites her to join him to continue the evening together.
-The two move from one club to another until they arrive at a restaurant now closed, which is reopened thanks to a hefty tip given to the maître and the orchestra.
-There Ruggero confides in himself and makes people understand his will to change his life, also offering Rossana the prospect of a marriage, but he is faced with her cynicism.
-However, the evening ends in a romantic way, between long kisses in the taxi on the way back and a bouquet of wild roses, collected along the way.
+Rossana picks up the money Scintillone left behind, but Ruggero arrives and forces her to hand over the loot, then invites her to spend the rest of the night with him.
+They move from club to club until they reach a restaurant that has already closed; a generous tip to the maître d’ and the orchestra gets it reopened.
+There Ruggero confides that he wants to change his life and even raises the prospect of marriage; he is met with her cynicism.
+The evening still ends on a romantic note: long kisses in the taxi on the way back, and a bunch of wild roses picked along the road.

-After a brief greeting, Ruggero remains alone in the taxi which takes him back to the township and spends the last money to pay for the ride.
-At the end of the "good night", he has only 1,000 lire left in his jacket pocket: as if to leave behind something that does not belong to him and that he no longer wants, Ruggero throws them smiling down a little bridge.
+After a brief goodbye Ruggero is left alone in the taxi that takes him back to the slum.
+He spends his last money on the fare.
+At the end of the “big night” he has only 1,000 lire left in his jacket pocket.
+As if to throw away something that no longer belongs to him and that he no longer wants, he smiles and tosses the notes from a little bridge.